Leigh-Ola/TicTacToe/README.md

 # TicTacToe

-> TicTacToe (X and O) bot implemented with a MinMax algorithm
+> TicTacToe (X and O) bot implemented with a MinMax algorithm.

-> Three difficulty levels: easy, medium and hard (unbeatable)
+Three difficulty levels:
+1. Easy
+2. Medium
+3. Hard (unbeatable)
 ##### MADE IN 2017